Banjarmasin: Early history

+This country is south of the Ta-hsiang-shan (大響山) and spreads out many tens of li.
+The soil is poor; they raise beans.
+The temperature has sudden changes to cold.
+The customs are treacherous.
+Men and women are small in size and black; their eyes are round, their ears long, their arms reach to below their knees.
+They wear but a simple ssi-jung (絲絨).
+All the girls of this people who are pretty are taught by their parents from the age of seven to sing and dance.
+They can perform acrobatic feats, do impersonations and endless other uncommon acts.
+When they go to other countries and show their talents they are rewarded with small coins.
+The native products include very fine cotton, which the traders buy with tin.

+Banjarmasin delegates (馬辰國) paid tributes to the Qing emperor in Beijing, as depicted on Ten Thousand Nations Coming to Pay Tribute (1761).

 The history of Banjarmasin itself began during the founding of the Sultanate of Banjar.
 According to folk stories and the Hikayat Banjar, Sukarama, the fourth king of Negara Daha, wanted his grandson, Raden Samudra, to be his successor in the kingdom instead of his direct son Prince Tumenggung.
 Prince Tumenggung later banished Raden Samudra and tried to reclaim the throne for himself.
 Raden Samudra fled to the region that would later be known as Banjarmasin.
 There, he met Patih Masih.
 Under Samudra's leadership, the port grew into the town of Bandar Masih.
 Tumenggung, who disliked Samudra's growing power, wanted to invade the town.
 Samudra allied with the Demak Sultanate, which agreed to help him.
 In return he would have to convert to Islam if he won.
 With the help of expeditionary forces from Demak, Samudra defeated the Tumenggung forces and proclaimed the Banjar Sultanate.
 He changed his name to Sultan Suriansyah I. The sultanate became more reliant on the Demak to the point that it was considered their protectorate.
 However, between 1546 and 1550, as conquests and the spice trade enriched the sultanate, it became independent and stopped sending tributes to Java.
+Nevertheless, Banjarmasin is one of two countries located in the present-day Indonesia which depicted in the Qing dynasty era monumental painting, Ten Thousand Nations Coming to Pay Tribute (萬國來朝圖 Wànguó láicháo tú); the other is Sunda Kelapa.
+The monumental painting depicts foreign delegations visiting and bringing presents and tributes to the Qianlong Emperor in the Forbidden city in Beijing during the late 1750s.